-Westbrook uses a Medication Administration Recording chart (MAR) to record a service users prescribed, "As required", "Once Only" medicines such as antibiotics and non-prescribed medicines known as homely remedies.
+Westbrook uses a Medication Administration Recording chart (MAR) to record a service users prescribed, "As required", "Once Only" medicines such as antibiotics and non-prescribed medicines.

 The MAR chart requires the users name, address, a recent photograph, D.O.B.
 G.P's name and telephone number, any known allergies, Medication dose, frequency and route.
 It also states when the medication commenced and was discontinued.